mzallaghi4/mzallaghi4.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Petroleum Engineering, 2009
-* M.S. in Jekyll, GitHub University, 2014
+* M.S. in Petroleum Engineering, 2014
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* M.S. in Applied Mathematics , 2020
+* Ph.D in ...
+(Actively looking for Ph.D position in Mathematics or Computer Science)

 Work experience
 ======